Don Zhang, Assistant Professor

 Ph.D.
 Industrial and Organizational Psychology, Bowling Green State University

 M.A.
 Industrial and Organizational Psychology, Bowling Green State University,

 B.S.
 Psychology, Michigan State University

-Zhang, D.C. & Highhouse, S. (in press) Judgment and Decision Making Research: Relevance to Indus- trial and Organizational Psychology.
-To appear in Anderson, Ones, Sinangil, & Viswesvaran (Eds.), Handbook of Industrial, Work, and Organizational Psychology 2nd Edition.
+Zhang, D.C. & Highhouse, S. (2018) Judgment and Decision Making in the Workplace.
+In Anderson, Ones, Sinangil, & Viswesvaran (Eds.), Handbook of Industrial, Work, and Organizational Psychology 2nd Edition.
+Sage, CA